 Sunscreens:

-• Beauty of Joseon Relief Sun SPF 50+ - Korean sunscreen, my current favorite.
+- Beauty of Joseon Relief Sun SPF 50+ - Korean sunscreen, my current favorite.
 Great texture, finish is smooth and not greasy.
 Note: uses newer UV filters that are not approved in the US (the FDA has not approved a new sunscreen ingredient in decades).
+FYI re: Korean sunscreens - lots of fakes are sold on Amazon.

 Face wash:

-• La Roche Posay Toleriane Purifying Foaming Face Wash ($15.99 for 13.6 oz) – a little goes a long way
+- La Roche Posay Toleriane Purifying Foaming Face Wash – a little goes a long way

 Face lotion:

-• SkinFix Barrier+ Triple Lipid Peptide Cream - pricey but nice for very dry facial skin.
+- SkinFix Barrier+ Triple Lipid Peptide Cream - also nice for very dry facial skin.
 Sephora carries a mini size so you can try a less expensive smaller quantity before you buy.

 Body lotion: